henrywoo/minikafka/README.md

 ## Why kafka is so fast or so slow?

 Many people says kafka is so fast and also a few people says it is too slow.
 I know there are many reasons kafka could be slow.
 But first I want to know how fast it can be.
-Based on my minikafka program above, I added some book keeping data in order to compare the latency between producer and consumer.
+Based on my minikafka program above, I added some book keeping data in order to calculate the latency between producer and consumer.
 They are running in the same process space so no netwroking cost.
 This should be the lower bound of kafka's latency.

 I use two arrays to save the time when producer sends message and when consumer receives the same message. pcount is the number of messages sent by producer and ccount is that received by consumer.
 ```